Jada Pinkett Smith: 20-Years Sober and Healing

 “Oh man, I wonder what I’m going to eat tonight because there’s no food here.
 How am I going to get to school?
 And is my mom going to be okay today?
 Will this be one more day she survives her addiction?’
 That’s the kind of stuff I had to think about at 11.”

 Of course, children of addicted parents are more likely to experience trauma, develop psychological problems and addictive behaviors themselves.
 Childhood stress and trauma have been linked to addiction in many studies.
 It is an awful cycle that can affect the brightest and most talented.

 As a teenager, attending Baltimore School of the Arts, Pinkett aspired to be an actress.
 Her acting career began in 1990 and it wasn’t long before she got her big break.
 In 1991, Pinkett landed her first major role on a sitcom, A Different World, a Cosby show spin-off.
 From a young age, Pinkett’s efforts and dreams of becoming an actress jolted her into the spotlight, where she remains to this day.

 Jada Pinkett’s 20-Year Sobriety Milestone

 Pinkett endured great hardships from her mother’s Alcoholism and drug addiction during childhood.
 Having neglected the fact that addiction ran in the family, Pinkett never thought to say no to a drink.
 As time passed, Pinkett began to find herself consuming a significant amount of Alcohol nightly and often did so alone.
-At 33, she realized she had a drinking problem and that her abuse of Alcohol had to stop.
+Eventually, she realized she had a drinking problem and that her abuse of Alcohol had to stop.